-- 2.1 This Statement of Licensing Policy will assist applicants, members of the Licensing Committee, and persons making representations, in the consideration of the relevant issues regarding applications, and ensuring they are dealt with fairly in line with the law. - 2.2 This Policy also affords members of the Licensing Committee and officers alike, to consider the concerns of the public and other recognised bodies, and to take appropriate measures where the objectives of the Licensing Act 2003 are put in jeopardy after licences have been issued. - 2.3 The Act requires that BCP Council should aim to permit the use of premises for gambling in so far as it thinks it is: - in accordance with any relevant code of practice issued by the Gambling Commission - in accordance with any relevant guidance issued by the Gambling Commission - reasonably consistent with the licensing objectives, and

-- in accordance with the authority's statement of licensing policy - 2.4 Should you have any comments about this policy statement please send them via e-mail to licensing@bcpcouncil.gov.uk or letter to the following contact:
+- 2.1 This Statement of Licensing Policy will assist applicants, members of the Licensing Committee, and persons making representations, in the consideration of the relevant issues regarding applications, and ensuring they are dealt with fairly in line with the law. - 2.2 This Policy also affords members of the Licensing Committee and officers alike, to consider the concerns of the public and other recognised bodies, and to take appropriate measures where the objectives of the Licensing Act 2003 are put in jeopardy after licences have been issued. - 2.3 Should you have any comments about this policy statement please send them via e-mail to licensing@bcpcouncil.gov.uk or letter to the following contact:

+The Licensing Manager

+The Licensing Team

+Civic Centre

-The Licensing Manager The Licensing Team Town Hall Bourne Avenue Bournemouth BH2 6EB
+Bourne Avenue Bournemouth BH2 6DY